mtduan/emitgcl/README.md

         - For MacOS system: According to the official PyTorch documentation, CUDA is not available on MacOS, please use the CPU Version.

-3. **Necessary Step:** You can directly install MarsGT using the pip command:
+3. **Necessary Step:** You can directly install EmitGCL using the pip command:

     ```bash
     pip install --upgrade EmitGCL